canyon-trail/reportscript/documentation/_tabs/dev_documentation.md

   }
 }
 ```

 ### Table Gaps

-Sets the spacing between tables in the document.
-Default value is 18 (see [measurement](#measurement)).
+Sets the vertical spacing between tables in the document.
+Default value is 18 points (see [measurement](#measurement)).
 Any section tableGap settings will override the document tableGap.

 ```javascript
 const document = {
   ...myDocument,